TheTechTira/MartianRobotCodeChallenge.Console/README.md

 ## 🛰️ Overview

 This project models a swarm of robots exploring a rectangular grid on Mars.
 Robots execute command sequences (`L`, `R`, `F`) to navigate the grid, avoid getting lost, and leave “scents” to protect future robots from falling off at the same location and orientation.
-The code is designed for clarity, robustness, and easy extension (Command Pattern).
+The code is designed for clarity, robustness, and easy extension (Command and Factory Pattern).

 ---